meltano/meltano/docs/src/docs/getting-started.md

 ## Share Reports and Dashboards

-You can share reports and dashboards publicly too.
-To do so you click the share dropdown at either the dashboard or report level.
+Once you've created reports and dashboards, you can share them publicly.
+Click the share dropdown at either the dashboard or report level.
 The share options for each are:

 - Link (dedicated landing page)
 - Embed (code snippet to embed in a website)